|Vorbesprechung||02.10.2018, 15:00 - 16:00||EI3|

 Tasks 1 - 3

 Tutors are available in the Vislab (Favoritenstraße 9-11, 5th floor) to answer questions and help with problems.
-The usual date is Wednesday 17:00-18:00 unless Wednesday is a holiday.
-The dates for WS2017/18 are:
+Dates will be annouced soon.

 The goal of the lab course "Introduction to Computer Graphics" is to practice and deepen concepts from the "Introduction to Visual Computing" course.

-In this course, a 3d mesh viewer will be developed using C++ and OpenGL in six programming assignments.
+In this course, a 3d mesh viewer will be developed using C++ and OpenGL in five programming assignments.
 This assigments include the following topics:

 - Graphics Programming using C++ and OpenGL